 In January of 2017, GASB issued Statement No. 84, Fiduciary Activities.
 This Statement was issued to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes.
 This Statement establishes the criteria for identifying fiduciary activities which should be reported in a fiduciary fund in the basic financial statements.
 The fiduciary funds that should be reported, if applicable: a) pensions trust funds, b) investment trust funds, c) private purpose trust funds, d) custodial funds.
 Statement No. 84 is effective for reporting periods beginning after December 15, 2018.
 Due to the COVID-19 pandemic, GASB No. 95 delayed the implementation of this Statement by one year for reporting periods beginning after December 15, 2019.
-The District has elected not to early implement GASB No. 84 and has not determined its effect on the District's financial statements.
+Currently, this statement has no effect on the District's financial statements.